alonsofernandezz/BabySpeechAnalyzer/README.md

 The script is intended for engineers and researchers working on infant audio analysis, cry detection, vocalization monitoring, developmental studies, or smart baby-monitoring systems.

-## Key Capabilities

-- Supports offline analysis of recorded audio files
-- Preprocesses audio for more stable feature extraction
-- Detects speech-like or cry-like vocal segments
-- Extracts relevant temporal and spectral features
-- Produces structured output for review or model training
-- Easy to extend for custom classifiers or research workflows